 After entering the workforce, computer systems analysts can take classes or other coursework in order to keep pace with the rapid advances in technology.

-Analysts who hope to eventually move into management may benefit by earning a master’s degree in computer science or a master’s in business administration with a concentration in information systems.
+Analysts who hope to eventually move into management may benefit by earning an advanced degree, such as a master of business administration with a concentration in information systems.

 Military Occupational Specializations

 Servicemembers making the transition to civilian life may find that the skills and knowledge required for numerous military occupational specializations correspond with the role of a computer systems analyst.

 Such military specializations can include information technology specialist, information systems technician and network intelligence analyst specialist.